Fredericksburg Independent School District

-Fredericksburg Independent School District is a public school district based in Fredericksburg, Texas (USA).
+Fredericksburg Independent School District is a public school district based in Fredericksburg, Texas, United States.

 In addition to Fredericksburg, the district serves the unincorporated communities of Stonewall, Luckenbach, Willow City, and Albert.
-Located in Gillespie County, small portions of the district extend into Blanco and Kendall counties.
+Located in Gillespie County, small portions of the district extend into Blanco and Kendall Counties.

 In 2009, the school district was rated "academically acceptable" by the Texas Education Agency.